 Disclosure: This post is in partnership with Jamieson.
 As always, opinions are all mine.

 Since giving birth for an 8th time on April 1st, my main concern has been getting baby and myself comfortable and making sure we are both healthy.
 Which means continuing to take my vitamins and making sure baby is getting all the supplements she needs as well.
+Vitamins and supplements are relatively easy to get your hands on nowadays.
+You can even purchase most of them from an online pharmacy too so you can get your health products delivered directly to your door.
 Often people think once you give birth you should stop taking your prenatal vitamins, but that isn’t the case.
 You should continue taking them especially if you are like me and breastfeeding.
 Yes, the baby does get all she needs from breastfeeding but there are things such as Vitamin D baby won’t get from breastfeeding and need supplements for.

 Luckily for us, Jamieson has a line of products just that us new and soon-to-be mamas need.

 - Jamieson Prenatal 100% complete Multivitamin + DHA

 - Jamieson Baby-D droplets